Skip to content

 """

-value is a string, possibly with a specific length.
+Match a string value, optionally with a specific length.

 Args: